 Cost Of Gambling In Las Vegas

-If you want your gambling budget to last the longest, the slots are going to be your best bet, followed by low limit blackjack, craps and roulette tables.
+If you want your gambling budget to last the longest, the slots are going to be your best bet, followed by low-limit blackjack, craps, and roulette tables.
 Gambling is no fun if you blow all of your money in 5 minutes.
-Going to the lower limit tables allows you play for longer.
-However if you’re winning, throw all my advise out the window!
+Going to the lower limit tables allows you to play for longer.
+However, if you’re winning, throw all my advice out the window!
 You can play for however long you want.

 Las Vegas On A Budget